 As we mentioned in the FAQ section, these wireless fence systems will require training on both the dog and pet parent's behalf.
 Although, the training can be time consuming (depending on how stubborn your pooch can be) the following tips can make the transition move more smoothly.

 Putting the transmitter collar on your dog and just letting him go into the back yard will not work.
 Remember, this wireless fence is not a physical barrier, but rather an invisible one.
 Your dog's first reaction to being shocked may be fear, confusion or even panic.
 Some dogs may try to run away from the static, just to be corrected again and again.
 Other dogs may just sit in fear of moving.
 For these reasons, it's important that you be there with your dog to help him/her become accustomed to the correction and to help guide your dog back to the safe zone.

 Tip # 2 - Use a Dog Leash for Boundary Training Sessions

-Your dog must learn the proper boundary behaviors from you, so for this reason training your dog on a leash is highly recommended with wireless fence systems.
+Your dog must learn the proper boundary behaviours from you, so for this reason training your dog is highly recommended with wireless fence systems.
 To properly train your dog, walk him the perimeter of your yard.
 When he crosses the boundary and is statically reminded, gently pull him back and issue the "sit" and "stay" command.
 Praise and reward him for a job well done.

 Tip # 3 - Let Your Dog Wear the Correction Collar Before Activating the System